knight-lang/knight-lang/specs.md

 - `Boolean(<bool>)` - `<bool>` must be either `true` or `false`.
 - `String(<string>)` - The literal contents of the string—no escaping whatsoever should be performed. (e.g. `DUMP "foo'b)ar\"` should write `String(foo'b)ar\)`).
 - `List(<element1>, <element2>, ..., <element n>)`, no newlines. or `[...]`
+- _Whilst `block`s are valid arguments to `DUMP`, the unit tester will never check for them, so implementations are free to do what they want for their dumping_

 Like [`OUTPUT`](#fn-output), it's **undefined behaviour** if there's any issues writing to stdout.